 Thanks to the internet and technology as a whole, there is a vast assortment of ways to expand your mind, do something creative, and see the world, all from the comfort of your couch.
 Explore the live stream and virtual options listed below which are geared for adults and kids that include everything from virtual concerts to museum tours to watching zoo animals via livestreaming to cooking classes from a Michelin star chef to activities for the kids and so much more.

 Virtual Cooking Classes offered by Gucci Osteria’s Massimo Bottura.
 Michelin starred restauranteur is offering cooking classes on his personal Instagram page.
+Or get creative in your own kitchen with this recipe for how to make and decorate a focaccia bread with ingredients you already have in your home.

 Always wanted to go to an Ivy League school?
 Well, here’s your chance.
 Here are 450 Ivy League courses you can take online right now for free